mimiquate/blend/README.md

 #### Option B. `BLEND` env var configuration

-A more permanent configuration for running mix tasks in the context of a blend lockfile with a simple env var can be acomplished by customizing your `mix.exs` a bit, with the following steps.
+A more permanent configuration for running mix tasks in the context of a blend lockfile with a simple env var can be accomplished by customizing your `mix.exs` a bit, with the following steps.

 ##### 1. Create a new file `blend/premix.exs` with the following command: